deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Clear out!"
 Allison commanded, grabbing the kit.
 "Julian! give him a shot of this, right here." she handed an injector to him and tapped a spot on Amir's spine, then extracted something that looked for all the world like a sealant gun from the kit.
 "Xiù, get me a light!"

-Xiù's paralysed limbs moved without her conscious control, and she snatched an emergency lantern from the wall, holding it up and trying to ignore the… colours, and wet shapes she could see.
+Xiù's paralysed limbs moved without her conscious control, and she snatched an emergency lantern from the wall, holding it up and trying to ignore the... colours, and wet shapes she could see.
 Especially the white.
 Especially the way they moved as Allison pumped some kind of foam into the gruesome injury.

 The injector beeped, and a second later Amir sighed, shook his head and collected himself.
 With a gasp, he lashed out and swiped his hands through the helm's control field and the stars outside blurred sideways.
 Xiù screwed her eyes shut.